stanford-crfm/levanter/docs/Overview.md

         self.upcast = upcast
 ```

-The basic flow of multi-headed attention in a standard transformer is:
+The basic flow of multi-headed attention in a standard transformer is (note that the `Batch` axis is omitted for simplicity):
 1. For each position, project the input embedding into `Heads` heads, each of which with a query, key, and value vector of dim `HeadDim`.
 This yields three tensors of shape `[SeqLen, Heads, HeadDim]`.
 2. Compute the attention scores for each `(head, position_in_query, position_in_key)`.
 This yields a tensor of shape `[SeqLen, Heads, SeqLen]`.
 3. Normalize the attention scores to get the attention weights.
 This yields a tensor of shape `[SeqLen, Heads, SeqLen]`.